 Video SEO used to be the name of the game, but these days, it’s all about social video.
 SEO is still definitely important in its own right – you can’t ignore it.
 However, the lines are increasingly blurring between organic and social discovery.
 So, what does this mean for your videos, and how can you take advantage of these emerging trends?

 Originally, social networks were all about what people you knew directly were up to, and wanted to share about their personal lives.
 That remains somewhat true (ask anyone in their 30s about baby pictures in their timelines), but the focus has shifted.

 Similarly, Facebook has been making an ongoing effort to improve content discovery on it platform as well.
-For example, they introduced trending content, and new tools for video in particular.
+They introduced trending content, and new tools for video in particular.
 Facebook also recently launched enhanced search functionalities, positioning it more directly in competition with YouTube and Google.
 The results?
 Video now extends your organic reach more than any other content type on Facebook.

 Concurrently, search engines have been tweaking their algorithms to discern the quality of content online.
 The end goal is to ensure the results delivered for a given search are targeted and relevant to the searcher.
 Whether or not the popularity of content on social platforms is a direct factor in search rankings has been under debate for a while.
 Some data shows its relevant strength might be increasing over time.